-The chronic, widespread pain of fibromyalgia syndrome (FMS) typically manifests itself as stiffness and pain migrating throughout the body.
-Symptoms of FMS can include deep aching, burning, stabbing or throbbing pain, draining fatigue, joint stiffness and muscle weakness.
-While allopathic medicine has little to offer FMS sufferers, bodyworkers have the skills to manually address and relieve intense fascial and musculoskeletal pain.
+The chronic, widespread pain of fibromyalgia syndrome (FMS) typically manifests as stiffness and pain migrating throughout the body.
+Symptoms of FMS can include deep aching, burning, stabbing, or throbbing pain, draining fatigue, joint stiffness, and muscle weakness.
+While allopathic medicine has little to offer FMS sufferers, bodyworkers have the skills to address and relieve intense fascial and musculoskeletal pain manually.

-Due to the invigoration of blood and lymph circulation, massage facilitates tissue oxygenation, rendering it ideal to reduce stiffness and pain.
-A therapist may notice that an FMS client’s tender points are typically cold to the touch, indicating an inhibition of circulation.
-As reported in Fibromyalgia and Massage, a new continuing education course from the Institute for Integrative Healthcare Studies, clinical research indicates that regular massage sessions normalize these temperature variations, and in doing so, reduce the severity of painful and stiff locations.
+Due to the invigoration of blood and lymph circulation, massage facilitates tissue oxygenation, rendering it ideal for reducing stiffness and pain.
+A therapist may notice that an FMS client’s tender points are typically cold to the touch, indicating inhibition of circulation.
+Clinical research indicates that regular massage sessions normalize these temperature variations, and in doing so, reduce the severity of painful and stiff locations.

 Fibromyalgia recuperation does not progress linearly.
-Even a comprehensive pain management program will intermittently experience setbacks, otherwise known as flare-ups.
+Even a comprehensive pain management program will intermittently experience setbacks or flare-ups.
 The symptoms of a flare-up indicate oxygen insufficiency in the muscles and brain.
 Since massage increases tissue oxygenation, flare-ups present an ideal time to receive massage.

 Bodyworkers must proceed carefully and slowly with FMS clients, especially when flare-ups are involved.
-During a flare-up, symptoms intensify and new symptoms can develop.
-For some clients, massage involving vigorous strokes or deep pressure can cause rebound tenderness, exacerbating pain.
-Prior to, and during flare-ups, certain areas may be too tender for deep work, and can result in further tensing of the involved muscles.
+During a flare-up, symptoms intensify, and new symptoms can develop.
+For some clients, vigorous strokes or deep pressure massage can cause rebound tenderness, exacerbating pain.
+Before and during flare-ups, certain areas may be too tender for deep work and can result in further tensing of the involved muscles.
 Respected fibromyalgia researcher, Devin J. Starlanyl, MD, recommends avoiding deep tissue massage or neuromuscular therapy during these times.